Kidney failure can be life threatening if not treated properly. Kidney failure is often associated with chronic health conditions such as:

 - High-risk behaviors such as smoking, alcohol and drug abuse, etc.

-Immunosuppressant medication will be administered to the patient before and after the operation to avoid rejection of the donor kidney.
+Your doctor will prescribe immunosuppressant medication that you take before and after the operation to help prevent rejection of the donor kidney.
 This medication may have side effects.
-Speak with your doctor about the procedure and which medicine may be right for you.
+Talk to your doctor about which medicine may be right for you.

-- The patient undergoes the procedure, which takes approximately four hours to complete.
+- The procedure takes approximately four hours to complete.

-- The patient will be taken to the recovery room for two or more hours.
+- You will be moved to a recovery room for two or more hours.

 - The hospital stay is three to seven days.